-Up to 1980, there were five institutions in Nigeria which offered degree courses in Environmental fields.
+Up untill 1980, there were five institutions in Nigeria which offered degree courses in Environmental fields.
 These were Architecture (University of Lagos, Lagos, Ahmadu Bello University, Zaria and University of Nigeria, Nsukka); Town Planning (Ahmadu Bello University, Zaria; Building (Ahmadu Bello University, Zaria); Quantity Surveying (Ahmadu Bello University, Zaria); and Estate Management (University of Nigeria, Nsukka and University of Ife, Ile-Ife).
 The number of graduates in each of the above disciplines was insignificant compared to the national needs.
 Because of the low output from existing institutions, and the lack of balance in the production of the various experts necessary for the efficient operation of the Construction Industry, the nation had to depend on the few graduates trained annually in foreign institutions, and later, on massive recruitment of foreign personnel.

 In 1980, one of the policy thrusts in education of the then civilian government headed by Alhaji Shehu Shagari was the creation of new Universities of Technology.
 The purpose, as announced by government, was in line with the national policy on education, with respect to technical and scientific training, namely to develop, at every stage of the educational system, a scientific and technological attitude in preparation for the nation’s technological take-off.